 What we did

-Following the tradition established at AdaCamp DC, instead of a large social event on Saturday night, attendees had dinner in small groups at restaurants around San Francisco.
-Attendees were invited to host dinners on behalf of their employers; thank you to Intel, Puppet Labs, Mozilla, Google, Red Hat, Benetech, the Wikimedia Foundation and Suspect Devices, and their representatives, for hosting dinners.
+Following the tradition established at many previous AdaCamps, instead of a large social event on Monday night, attendees had dinner in small groups at restaurants around Montreal.
+Attendees were invited to host dinners on behalf of their employers.
+Thank you to Automattic and Appian and their representatives for hosting dinners.

 Reports from AdaCampers

-Thank you to all of the AdaCamp SF attendees and AdaCamp SF sponsors for giving us the support we needed to run this event and make it what it is.
-You're the reason AdaCamp is amazing!
+Thank you to all of the AdaCamp Montreal attendees and AdaCamp sponsors for giving us the support we needed to run this event and make it what it is.
+You are what makes AdaCamp a success!

 Thank you again to the AdaCamp 2015 platinum sponsors Puppet Labs and Google Montreal and Chrome; and gold sponsors The Linux Foundation and Red Hat.